jars top 25% Langton's Ant

 Then click Start and look out for the highway.
 To see how it behaves with an obstacle click AddObstacle.

-cohen book My description of Langton's Ant and cellular automata is taken from the book The Collapse of Chaos - Discovering Simplicity in a Complex World - by Jack Cohen and Ian Stewart
+My description of Langton's Ant and cellular automata is taken from the book: The Collapse of Chaos - Discovering Simplicity in a Complex World - by Jack Cohen and Ian Stewart.

 A cellular automaton is a grid of cells which switch to different states (in this case yellow and grey) according to a specific set of rules.
 Langton's ant (named after its inventor, mathematician Christopher Langton) is one of the simplest cellular automata.
 For a more complex example of a cellular automaton see the Conway's Game of Life applet on this site .